bry3133/Tippy-Pre-iOS-Work/README.md

 Also, it was difficult trying to show the default percentage on the main screen after it was being chosen.
 I didn’t know what variable to connect and what code to write within both view controllers.
 However, I then did more research on my own about Swift and starting learn how to write more code for the apps.
 It will a lot of digging but it was worth it!

 I tried to add a custom tip percentange slider that would allow me to change the values to other numbers.
 However, I did not know how to sync the slider and the pre made percentanges.
-I tried to look it up online but I coudl not find enough information.
+I tried to look it up online but I coudld not find enough information.
 If selected for CodePath, I would want to learn have to do this and other UI animations.
 This is the first ever app I have written and I would like for you guys to consider the amount of knowledge I am eager to learn in this class.
-I would ove to gain more skills in the app development.
+I would love to gain more skills in the app development.

 ## License